dalefugier/InstantMeshes/README.md

 Sample Grasshopper for Windows plug-in that uses the [Instant Meshes](https://github.com/wjakob/instant-meshes) open source meshing utility.

+InstantMeshes is available in Rhino via the [PackageManager](https://www.rhino3d.com/features/package-manager/).

 ## Prerequisites

 The following tools are required to build InstantMeshes: